cozy/cozy-stack/docs/konnectors-workflow.md

 The cozy-stack prepares the execution of the konnector by doing these steps:

-- it checks that the konnector is not in maintenance in the registry (execpt for manual execution)
+- it checks that the konnector is not in maintenance in the registry (except for manual execution)
 - it ensures that the konnector has a folder where it can write its files, and has the permission to write in this folder.